urikdev/Urik/PRIVACY.md

 ### Secure Field Detection

-The keyboard automatically detects password fields, credit card inputs, and other secure text fields.
+The keyboard automatically detects password fields, credit card inputs, email addresses, URL bars, and other secure text fields.
 In these fields:
 - No text is processed or cached
 - No suggestions are displayed
 - No words are learned